Twitter labels Trump’s latest claim about election fraud as ‘disputed’ but doesn’t limit dissemination

 Trump’s campaign, meanwhile, has fired off millions of emails and text messages seeking to push the incorrect narrative that the election had been stolen -- and raise money in part to retire their campaign debts.
 The campaign’s top digital director, Gary Coby, also runs a text-messaging firm that has been linked to a series of texts sent in Philadelphia that seemed to encourage people to protest the ballot-tabulation process there, the Post first reported.

-The deluge of disinformation -- particularly during the high-stakes election -- have forced Silicon Valley social media companies to take a more aggressive role in policing political speech after years of resistance.
+The deluge of disinformation -- particularly during the high-stakes election -- has forced Silicon Valley social media companies to take a more aggressive role in policing political speech after years of resistance.
 On Facebook, for example, Trump’s earlier posts falsely claiming victory prompted the company to place a large banner that instead indicates that Biden is the projected winner.